UTCWeb/utc-wp-plugins/README.md

 # utc-wp-plugins
-This is a respository for UTC-custom WordPress plugins required for onboarding to the UTC Tailwinds Genesis Theme.
+This is a respository for custome UTC WordPress plugins required for onboarding to the UTC Tailwinds Genesis Theme.

+Currently, this houses the following plugins.

+UTC Department Info
+UTC Just a Side Note

+Requires at least: 5.6
+Requires PHP: 7.0
+Dependencies: Genesis Custom Blocks